scitor/ElementAttributes/README.md

 ![some examples](ElementAttributes.gif "some examples")

 This mod changes some attributes of elements, currently
 - `overheat temperature` and
 - `decor` modifier.

-- First-time start generates config and opens folder.
+**First-time start generates config and opens folder.**
-- There are example config entries, remove / modify / add as you desire.
+There are example config entries, remove / modify / add as you desire.
-- set value to `0` to remove attribute entirely from element i.e. `"decor":0`
+Set a value to `0` to remove attribute entirely from element i.e. `"decor":0`

+Config file location:
+`%USERPROFILE%\Documents\Klei\OxygenNotIncluded\mods\config\ElementAttributes\`

 default config.json:
 ```json